Series / Special Unit 2

 - The World Is Not Ready: While people tend to have a Weirdness Censor, SU2 makes sure to keep the Links situation under wraps.
 Nick mentions how he once destroyed Kate's photographic proof months before she joined the department.

-- Your Vampires Suck: Da Chief dismisses their existence entirely as "the silliest thing I ever heard."
+- Your Vampires Suck: Captain Page dismisses their existence entirely as "the silliest thing I ever heard."